The facts you should know.

-Every cigarette you don't smoke saves you money and time that can be better used elsewhere.
+Every cigarette or vape you don't smoke improves your health, and saves you money and time that can be better used elsewhere.

 Quitting at any age will greatly reduce your risk of disease and death.
 However, the earlier you stop, the greater the benefit.
 If you quit smoking by 30, your life expectancy will be similar to someone that has never smoked.
 Quitting by 50 decreases your risk of dying by half in the next 15 years.

 Fact 6: Quit-smoking medicines and nicotine replacement products are safe and effective ways to quit.

 People who use nicotine replacement products or quit-smoking medicines are more likely to quit successfully.
 Quitline can help you understand how to get the most out of these products and ensure you use them correctly.
 Contact Quitline on 13 78 48.

 Fact 7: Many vapes have incomplete labelling, making it difficult to know what you’re inhaling.

 Many vapes contain nicotine, even if they say ‘no-nicotine'.
 They may also have:

 - other harmful and cancer-causing substances, like formaldehyde, arsenic and lead